Decluttering When You Don’t Have Time: 10 Strategies That Work

 When you don’t have time to declutter, give it a try while you are moving about the house and your daily routine.
 Look for ways to remove excess items from your home while simply living in it.
 When you take on this perspective you’ll be surprised at what you see that no longer fits your needs or works well for you.

-Examples of ways to declutter throughout your day:
+Ways to declutter throughout your day

 3. Keep a donation box on hand

-As you declutter you’ll want a designated area to put discarded items.
+As you declutter you’ll need a designated area to put discarded items.
 Have a box or bag available to hold what you’ve cleaned out until you are ready to donate them.
 You can use grocery bags, Amazon boxes or an old laundry hamper – any sort of simple container.
-Keep the container in a convenient location such as your laundry room, the floor of a closet, the garage, etc., where it’s out of the way but not so removed you don’t use it.
-This will give you a “drop zone” of unwanted stuff all in one place.

 4. Set a timer